South East Asia ATLAS of Plucked Instruments

 For the area of South East Asia we regard here the countries of Cambodia, Thailand, Malaysia, Indonesia and Philippines.

-For Vietnam see Far East.
-For Hawaii and Tahiti see North America.
+For Vietnam see page Far East.

 top Thailand